quicwg/base-drafts/draft-ietf-quic-transport.md

 A stream transitions from this state to "closed" by completing transmission of all data.
-This includes sending all data carried in STREAM frames up including the terminal STREAM frame that contains a FIN flag and receiving acknowledgment from the peer for packets that included all the data.
+This includes sending all data carried in STREAM frames up including the terminal STREAM frame that contains a FIN flag.

 A stream becomes "closed" when the endpoint sends and receives acknowledgment of a RST_STREAM frame.